 Reshma Gupta, MD, MSHPM is a practicing internal medicine physician and the Medical Director for Quality and Value Improvement at the University of California Los Angeles.
 She trained for medical school at the University of California San Francisco, residency and chief residency at the University of Washington Seattle, and the Robert Wood Johnson Clinical Scholars Fellowship with a masters in Health Policy and Management at the University of California Los Angeles.
 Dr. Gupta’s works has focused in health system innovation, policy, implementation redesign, and education to better define and improve the culture of delivering high quality care at lower cost.
 She has worked as an expert advisor with the Center for Medicare and Medicaid Innovations center (CMMI) to test new models of value promoting payment reform.
 Her research created the first High Value Care Culture Survey and evaluated drivers of value-based decision making in medical centers across California.
 She has also studied the learning environment for trainees in value-based care.
 Dr. Gupta serves nationally as the Director of Evaluation and Outreach at Costs of Care, Inc. a global NGO working to curate provider insights to provide high quality care and lower costs.
 Here, she leads a learning community of health system managers and educators across four countries.
 Dr. Gupta has published numerous perspective pieces in JAMA, Academic Medicine, and the AMA Journal of Ethics as well as numerous interviews with national radio outlets such as NPR.

-Helen Macfie, PharmD, FABC, is Chief Transformation Officer for MemorialCare Health System in Southern California, a six-hospital, not-for-profit integrated health system that includes a medical foundation.
-She is responsible for facilitating system-level performance improvement for clinical quality, patient safety, risk management, Lean strategies, and patient and family experience and for overseeing the system's operational Value Added Teams and the MemorialCare Physician Society's clinical Best Practice Teams.
-She also facilitates MemorialCare's system-wide strategic planning processes and provides executive oversight for key strategic initiatives, including population health, bundled payment, and physician data transparency.
+Helen Macfie, PharmD, FABC, is Chief Transformation Officer for MemorialCare Health System in Southern California, a five-hospital, not-for-profit integrated health system that includes a medical foundation.
+She is responsible for facilitating system-level strategic planning as well as performance improvement for clinical quality, patient safety, risk management, Lean strategies, clinical integration, population health, and patient and family experience.
+She also oversees the system's operational Value Added Teams and the MemorialCare Physician Society's clinical Best Practice Teams.
+Ms. Macfie facilitates MemorialCare's system-wide strategic planning processes and provides executive oversight for key strategic initiatives, including population health, bundled payment, and physician data transparency.
 Ms. Macfie serves as faculty for the Institute for Healthcare Improvement Patient Safety Executive course, as well as on a number of California statewide boards related to improving quality and safety.

 Commissioned in 1997, Lieutenant Colonel (Dr.) Downing Lu is the Chief Quality Officer for the National Capital Region (NCR) where she works to ensure a reliably safe, high quality and therapeutic care experience for each of the NCR’s nearly 250,000 patients.
 Her current work also focuses on the global transformation of the Military Health System for the benefit of over 9 million beneficiaries.Previously she was the Chief of Quality and Patient Safety for the Department of Pediatrics at Walter Reed National Military Medical Center (WRNMMC) where she oversaw a comprehensive quality management and patient safety program.
 Past assignments include Medical Director of the Pediatric Intensive Care Unit at WRNMMC and at Walter Reed Army Medical Center (WRAMC); and Medical Director for Pediatric Extra Corporeal Membrane Oxygenation (ECMO) and Pediatric Critical Care Air Transport Team (PCCAT) at Wilford Hall Medical Center.
 Dr. Lu is a graduate of the United States Military Academy, Tulane University School of Medicine, and Harvard School of Public Health.
 She completed her pediatric internship and residency at the Floating Hospital for Children, Tufts New England Medical Center, and her critical care fellowship at Children’s Hospital Boston, Harvard Medical School.
 Dr. Lu is a clinical assistant professor of pediatrics at the Uniformed Services University of Health Sciences and maintains a clinical practice as a staff pediatric intensivist at WRNMMC.
 She has published a number of publications on pediatric critical care and quality.